 After these court decisions, a mountaintop removal friendly West Virginia newspaper editorializes that “Opponents of coal are winning inch by inch.
 They have succeeded through persistence… Uncertainty about the viability of future mining operations keeps investors away.”

 Judge Robert C. Chambers issues a temporary restraining order on a Boone County, WV, mine.
 For the first time ever, a federal judge rules that permanent damage to streams and the environment trumps the temporary economic losses for a mining company.

 American Electric Power, one of the largest power generators in the US agrees to pay $4.6 billion to reduce pollution in the Northeast.
 AEP is required to pay an additional $75 million in civil penalties, clean-up and mitigation costs to help heal parkland and waterways damaged by their pollution.
 The settlement marks one of the largest government fines in an environmental case.
-OVEC is one a dozen environmental groups in nine states that brought suit against AEP.
+OVEC is one of a dozen environmental groups in nine states that brought suit against the AEP.

 Read up on our third decade here.